 - The best method is probably referring friends, as you will get a 10% boost of all the points they earn, as well as 5% of all the points earned by your friends’ referrals.

-Got all that?
-As you can see, once you start inviting others in, the money can start becoming a little more substantial.
+As you can see, once you start inviting others, the money can start becoming a little more substantial.
+Also remember; you’re getting all this for not much effort.
+Your data is taken and used every day so take advantage and earn yourself some extra cash.